popolo-project/popolo-spec/specs/person.md

 1. pronouns

-    >Optional for a Person to determine personal pronouns to be used, e.g. "John Doe will be at <u>their</u> constituency office next week."
+    >Optional list of pronouns for a Person to determine personal pronouns to be used, e.g. "John Doe will be at <u>their</u> constituency office next week."

 1. date of birth